ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'app_groups', with value a list of names of application groups, encoded as a CBOR array.
 Each element of the array is a CBOR text string, specifying the name of an application group using the OSCORE group as security group (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}).

 * 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group as per {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}, encoded as a CBOR text string.
-This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.
+This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document.

 The CBOR map MAY include the following status parameters: